pingfu/pingfu.github.io/_posts/2026-01-28-the-american-cut.md

 His 2000 report concluded that the UK's payment systems were an oligopoly.
 A consortium of big banks owned the payments infrastructure, set prices, and decided who got to play.
 He recommended the establishment of an independent regulator with statutory powers, which he called "PayCom".

-Brown's government rejected it in favour of industry self-regulation.
+Brown's government rejected it in favour of industry self-regulation, the prevailing theory being that banks, as grown-ups, could be trusted to police themselves.
 Eight years later, the 2008 financial crisis discredited "light touch" regulation and Labour lost the 2010 election.
+So that worked out.

 ---